 Despite the fact that bathrooms are undoubtedly a key component of the home, they are often not allocated the square footage they deserve.
+We’d say that’s one of the biggest bathroom fails out there.
 Whether it’s a temporary apartment or your forever home, there’s a good chance your cramped bathroom isn’t living up to its full potential.
 The good news is that with a little creativity, you can transform your small space into a functional bathroom oasis.
 Here are five ways to make your small bathroom look bigger.

 1. Colour Scheme

 When it comes to colour in your small bathroom, experts agree that you have two options.
 The first and more popular option is to commit to a white or offwhite colour scheme.
 Painting your walls a light colour can make your room look both brighter and more spacious, especially when paired with other white and grey accents.
 Consistent colour will create continuity in the room, contributing to the appearance of open space.

 Conversely, many designers suggest using this small space to experiment with colour and bold patterns.
 Accent walls, unique tiles, and fun wallpaper will all add visual interest to the room.
 While this trick might not make your space look bigger, it will distract from its limited size.
 Whatever your decision, don’t forget also have your ceiling painted.
 Painting the ceiling the same colour as your walls also helps create the illusion of more space.

 The best part about having a small bathroom?
 The fact that a painter and tile installation specialist can have this portion of the project wrapped up in just a couple of days, leaving you with a brand new look in no time at all.